museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

-Now that we have our pivot setup we should be able to SSH into another host using proxychains:
+Now that we have our pivot setup, we should be able to SSH into another host using proxychains:

 `proxychains ssh whistler@10.218.176.199`